ulises-jimenez/Reddit-NBA-project-summary/README.md

 The csv files contain the relevant data

-The powerpoint file project_summary.pptx contains the images and relevant commentary
+The powerpoint file Project_Summary.pptx contains the images and relevant commentary

 Data for the project was taken the day after the spurs won the 2013-2014 NBA championship, Monday June 16th 2014